Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Autism Spectrum Disorder (ASD) often comes with unique nutritional challenges, such as sensitivities to certain foods and the need for specific nutrients.
 Understanding the role of diet in improving focus, communication, and overall well-being is essential.

 With the right Indian diet for autism, you can provide your child with the nourishment they need to thrive.
-From boosting brain health to improving digestion, this blog explores the best foods to include and avoid, empowering you to make impactful dietary changes.

-Foods That an Autistic Child Should Avoid
+Foods That An Autistic Child Should Avoid

 1. Gluten-Free and Casein-Free Diet

 Gluten-free food includes food that is not derived from wheat or barley.
-The casein-free (Rice, Soy, or Potato-Based milk Pareve) diet includes food that does not contain milk protein.
+The casein-free (rice, soy, or potato-based milk pareve) diet includes food that does not contain milk protein.

 Gluten-rich and casein-rich food may interact with folic acid absorption and increase neurodevelopmental weakness symptoms in autistic children.

-2. Avoiding Artificial Ingredients, Mercury, and Polyvinyl compounds
+2. Avoiding Artificial Ingredients, Mercury, and Polyvinyl Compounds

 Sugars and artificial sweeteners can trigger hyperactivity in autistic children.
 They can even worsen the hyperactivity behavior in children by stimulating the pathways in the brain that cause hyperstimulation.

-Monosodium glutamate present in Chinese food can also cause intense hyperactivity in autistic children.
+Monosodium glutamate, present in Chinese food, can also cause intense hyperactivity in autistic children.

-What food autistic children should have?
 Best Foods for Autism Recovery

 Let’s shift our focus to foods that can support the development and health of autistic children.
 These foods address specific nutritional needs and promote brain function.

-1. Probiotic foods for autistic children
+1. Probiotic Foods for Autistic Children

-Probiotics are useful bacteria like Lactobacillus and Bifidobacterium that produce essential amino acids, neurotransmitters, and short-chain fatty acids which are all essential for the proper functioning of the brain.
+Probiotics are useful bacteria, like Lactobacillus and Bifidobacterium, that produce essential amino acids, neurotransmitters, and short-chain fatty acids, which are all essential for the proper functioning of the brain.

-Moreover, probiotics also enhance the circulation of brain-derived neurotrophic factors which are essential for brain and central nervous system function.
+Moreover, probiotics also enhance the circulation of brain-derived neurotrophic factors, which are essential for brain and central nervous system function.
+Probiotics also help in digestion and proper stool formation by colonizing the intestine with beneficial bacteria.

-2. Food rich in magnesium and vitamin B6
+2. Food Rich in Magnesium and Vitamin B6

 Bananas, fish, and peanuts are rich in vitamin B6 and spinach, cashews and almonds are rich in magnesium.